Traditional Mortgage Loans Versus Non-QM Loans

 - Sufficient income to pay the mortgage amount applied

 - Down payment requirements are between 5 and 20 percent on conventional loans

 - FHA requires 580 credit scores for 3.5% down payment purchase loans

 - Borrowers with 500 and 579 can qualify for FHA Loans with an approve/eligible per Automated Underwriting System approval

-- Any borrowers under 580 credit scores, FHA requires 10% down payment
+Any borrowers under 580 credit scores and down to a 500 FICO, FHA requires a 10% down payment.